TME520/Idol-Natsumi/README.md

 ### Compete

-#### 1st, locally
+#### Start locally

-Compete against local artists at the Shiodome Ward Community Hall in front of around 30 people and a jury including the owner of the best karaoke in town!
+Face off against neighborhood talents at the Shiodome Ward Community Hall, singing in front of roughly 30 people and a jury featuring… the owner of the town’s best karaoke bar!

-#### Then, departmentally
+Everybody starts somewhere.

+#### Move on to the departmental stage

-Climb the ladder and go to the Hanamori City Hall Auditorium to compete on a real stage, with semi-professional lighting and a jury composed of a few retired ex-Idols!
+Level up and head to the Hanamori City Hall Auditorium, where you finally step onto a real stage with semi-professional lighting.
+This time, the jury includes a few retired ex-Idols with sharp ears and even sharper eyebrows.

-#### Go regional
+#### Reach the regional competition

-Things are getting pretty serious now, find your way to the Osaka Minami Art Center - Stage B and sing like a pro!
+Now it’s getting serious.
+Enter Osaka Minami Art Center - Stage B and perform like a seasoned pro.

-#### and finally, national!
+The audience is bigger, the lights brighter, and every note counts.

+#### Claim the national spotlight

-Become the Idol you always wanted to be at the Tokyo Grand Dome Hall; compete against the most talented singers from Japan and sing along with Minami Toshida herself!
+Step into the Tokyo Grand Dome Hall, compete against Japan’s top young singers and, if you’re good enough sing alongside Minami Toshida herself.